grpc/proposal/A66-otel-stats.md

   // take precedence over the API calls from the interface in this component
   // (i.e. it will create default views for unset views).
   MeterProvider metric.MeterProvider

-  // Metrics are the metrics to instrument.
-Will turn on the corresponding
-  // metric supported by the client and server instrumentation components if
-  // applicable.
-  Metrics []string

-  // Attributes are constant attributes applied to every recorded metric.
-  Attributes []attribute.KeyValue
 }

 // DialOption returns a dial option which enables OpenTelemetry instrumentation